Guy, hang on, just reading something here real quick.

 Okay, so there's that.

-And the story goes on, but it's just more of the same, more of the same outrage from the surrounding states.
+It's just more of the same, more of the same outrage from the surrounding states.

-Oh gosh.
+Oh, gosh.

-If not, if not more so.
+If not more so.

-She's on the Washington DC council.
+She's on the Washington DC Council.

 As all the supporters of this law have.